Drusilla (descendant of Cleopatra): Second marriage

 Drusilla's second husband could potentially be her distant relative, the Emesene Priest King, Sohaemus, who ruled from 54 until his death in 73.
-Sohaemus was the Priest of the Syrian Sun God, known in Aramaic as El-Gebal.
+Sohaemus was the Priest of the Syrian Sun God, known in Old Arabic as El-Gebal.
 If true, through this marriage Drusilla became Queen consort of the Roman client kingdom of Emesa.
 Drusilla and Sohaemus may have had a son, Gaius Julius Alexion, also known as Alexio II, who later succeeded his father as Emesene Priest King.
 A possible descendant of Drusilla was the Syrian queen of the 3rd century, Zenobia of Palmyra.
 According to some speculation she may also have been an ancestor of Julius Bassianus, father of empress Julia Domna (wife of the Roman emperor Septimius Severus and mother of emperor Caracalla) as well as Julia Maesa (maternal grandmother of the emperors Elagabalus and Severus Alexander).